mobisoftinfotech/flutter-dio-tutorial/README.md

 # flutter-dio-tutorial

-Flutter Dio Tutorial: The Ultimate HTTP Client for Flutter Development
+This is companion code repository for article: <a href="https://mobisoftinfotech.com/resources/blog/flutter-development/flutter-dio-tutorial-http-clients">Flutter Dio Tutorial: The Ultimate HTTP Client for Flutter Development</a> by <a href="https://mobisoftinfotech.com/">Mobisoft - App Development Company, Houston</a>